-0384 Oncology: Medical and Radiation - Pain Intensity Quantified (PCPI): Recommended
+0384 Oncology: Medical and Radiation - Pain Intensity Quantified (PCPI): Deferred

-Description: Percentage of patient visits, regardless of patient age, with a diagnosis of cancer currently receiving chemotherapy or radiation therapy in which pain intensity is quantified; Measure Type: Process; Level of Analysis: Clinician : Group/Practice, Clinician : Individual; Setting of Care: Other, Outpatient Services; Data Source: Registry Data
+Description: Percentage of patient visits, regardless of patient age, with a diagnosis of cancer currently receiving chemotherapy or radiation therapy in which pain intensity is quantified; Measure Type: Process; Level of Analysis: Clinician: Group/Practice, Clinician: Individual; Setting of Care: Other, Outpatient Services; Data Source: Registry Data

 The Committee had a lengthy discussion about the quality of evidence that demonstrates documenting pain leads to improved patient outcomes.
 The Committee ultimately agreed that asking patients about their pain is important; therefore, in the absence of empirical evidence, it is beneficial to hold providers accountable for performance on this measure.
 The Committee agreed that a performance gap exists beyond the nearly topped out 2016 Physician Quality Reporting System (PQRS) performance data provided by the measure developer.
 The Committee agreed that the updated reliability and validity testing results met NQF criteria.
 The data are routinely collected, and the measure is feasible.
-The measure was previously used in the Physician Quality Reporting System (PQRS), is currently used in the Merit-based Incentive Payment System (MIPS), and scheduled to be publicly reported on Physician Compare in late 2019.
+The measure was previously used in the PQRS, is currently used in the Merit-based Incentive Payment System (MIPS) and Medicaid Promoting Interoperability Program (PI), and is scheduled to be publicly reported on Physician Compare in late 2019.
 The Standing Committee recommended the measure for continued endorsement.
+One commenter supported the Committee's recommendation for continued endorsement; however, this commenter asked if immunotherapy agents are included in the denominator.
+The measure developer responded that they are in the process of exploring the addition of other appropriate therapies.